letsar/state_watcher/packages/state_watcher/README.md

 final refCounter = Variable((_) => 0);
 ```

-The actual state is stored in something called a **Scope**.
-For that, in Flutter, we can declare a new scope, in the widget tree, with a `StateScope` widget:
+The actual state is stored in something called a **Store**.
+For that, in Flutter, we can declare a new store, in the widget tree, with a `StateStore` widget:

 ```dart
 class MyApp extends StatelessWidget {